 Both Hispanic and African American LGBT older adults in the project are more likely to report HIV disease than Whites.
 In addition, Hispanics are more likely to report asthma, diabetes, and visual impairment.
 African American LGBT older adults are more likely to be obese and have high blood pressure and HIV disease, but are less likely to have hearing impairment than Whites.
 Native American LGBT older adults are less likely to report cancer than Whites but more likely to report poor physical health, disability, obesity, asthma, cardiovascular disease, and visual, hearing, and dental impairments.
-Asian/ Pacific Islanders LGBT older adults are more likely to have visual impairment, but less likely to be obese or have cancer than Whites health, disability, visual, hearing, and dental impairments, obesity, high blood pressure, diabetes, asthma, arthritis, hepatitis, arthritis, cardiovascular disease, osteoporosis, and HIV disease.
+Asian/ Pacific Islander LGBT older adults are more likely to have visual impairment, but less likely to be obese or have cancer than Whites.

 Risks of poor physical health, disability, cancer, high blood pressure, high cholesterol, arthritis, cardiovascular disease, osteoporosis, and hearing impairment are elevated with age among the project participants.
-On the other hand, the risks of obesity, asthma, and HIV disease decrease.
+On the other hand, the risks of obesity, asthma, and HIV disease decrease with age.

-The LGBT older adults in the project earning an income at or below 200% of the federal poverty level show elevated risks of poor physical health, including poor general
+The LGBT older adults in the project earning an income at or below 200% of the federal poverty level show elevated risks of poor physical health, including poor general health, disability, visual, hearing, and dental impairments, obesity, high blood pressure, diabetes, asthma, arthritis, hepatitis, arthritis, cardiovascular disease, osteoporosis, and HIV disease.